Set

 Sets are iterable and the for-of

-loop works as you’d expect:
+loop works as we’d expect:

 const set = new Set(['red', 'green', 'blue']);